SamirMarin/github-actions-by-example/chap2-deployment-workflow/s2-the-services.md

 }

 ```

-In our case we keep our functions very generic, we use Storable interface to our functions, allowing us to pass the responsibility of converting our workout struct to a dynamodb attribute to the workout struct itself.
-This allows us to keep our dynamodb package generic and reusable across multiple services.
+We use the Storable interface to keep our functions generic and reusable.
+This allows our Workout struct to implement methods that convert it to DynamoDB-compatible formats.

+##### Integrating with Workout Struct
+Next, integrate these methods with our Workout struct:
-Lets now add the ToDynamoDbAttribute and ToDynamoDbItemInput functions to our workout struct.
+Add the ToDynamoDbAttribute and ToDynamoDbItemInput functions to our workout struct.
 This ensures that our workout struct implements the Storable interface.

 ```golang
 package workout